Marketing operations (MOPS) are critical to the success and return-on-investment (ROI) of any marketing department or campaign.

 Executing a Plan

-Finally, it’s important to create a stage-by-stage plan that your team can implement over the coming months to fully integrate your marketing operations team as smoothly as possible.
+Finally, it’s important to create a stage-by-stage plan that your team can implement over the coming months to fully integrate your marketing ops team as smoothly as possible.

 This means coming up with a clear roadmap of how your team will address the gaps and barriers you’ve identified to reach your goals.

-Then, you must empower them to execute on that plan effectively with proper standards of operation.
+Then, you must empower them to execute that plan effectively with proper standards of operation.

 Automating and Tracking

-One of the most important aspects to an effective marketing operations implementation lies in the tools you use to automate and track your campaigns.
+One of the most important aspects to create effective marketing process implementation lies in the tools you use to automate and track your campaigns.

 Once you have the key metrics available to optimize your marketing campaign, marketing automation will be your key to streamlining and maximizing effectiveness.

-When done right, marketing automation can make a massive difference in your overall conversion rate.
+When done right, marketing automation and optimization can make a massive difference in your overall conversion rate.

 According to a report by Protocol80, “The use of lead nurturing through marketing automation saw 15-20% of potential buyers that were not ready to purchase converted to sales.”